moby/moby/experimental/plugins_volume.md

 # Command-line changes

-This experimental features introduces two changes to the `docker run` command:
+This experimental feature introduces two changes to the `docker run` command:

 - The `--volume-driver` flag is introduced.
 - The `-v` syntax is changed to accept a volume name a first component.